Bonsucesso Futebol Clube: History

 On August 12, 1913, the club was founded.
 In 1924, Bonsucesso was LMDT (Liga Metropolitana de Desportos Terrestres)'s Campeonato Carioca's runner-up.
 The club was defeated by Vasco da Gama in the final.
 Leônidas da Silva, the Black Diamond, played for Bonsucesso in 1931 and in 1932, coached by Gentil Cardoso who is credited with introducing the WM formation to Brazil.
 In 1935, Bonsucesso's player named Emiliano Ramos, and nicknamed China was Campeonato Carioca's top scorer with 16 goals.

 In 1980, the club competed in the Campeonato Brasileiro Série B, being eliminated in the second stage.
 In 1983, the club competed again in the Campeonato Brasileiro Série B, being eliminated in the first stage.

 Club kits

 Bonsucesso's first uniform was blue with red collar and white shorts.
 In the sixties the team adopted its current uniform with red and blue vertical stripes jerseys and white shorts.

 Stadium

 Bonsucesso's home stadium is Estádio da Rua Teixeira de Castro, usually known as Estádio Leônidas da Silva, which has a maximum capacity of 10,000 people.

-Current squad

 Rival

 Bonsucesso's biggest rival is Olaria.